hujhax/austin-improv-wiki/The 45-Hour Improv Marathon.md

 ![[The 45-Hour Cover Photo.jpg|Publicity image for the 45-Hour Improv Marathon.]]

 **The 45-Hour Improv Marathon** was the sixth annual [[Hideout Improv Marathon]].

-## Summary
 It was performed in 2014, starting Friday, 6/20/14, and ending Sunday, 6/22/14.

 ## Core Players
 * [[Bridget Brewer]]